sasjs/cli.sasjs.io/docs/job.md

 ---
 layout: article
-title: Managing SAS Jobs with SASjs
+title: Managing SAS Viya Jobs with SASjs
-description: Documentation on how to use the SASjs CLI to manage SAS Jobs
+description: Documentation on how to use the SASjs CLI to manage SAS Jobs in Viya

 ---

 sasjs job
 ====================

-The `sasjs job` command enables developers to perform operations on jobs which are on server.
+The `sasjs job` command enables developers to perform operations on SAS Viya Jobs.

 ## Prerequisites